thenetcircle/dino/docs/md/invisibility.md

 }
 ```

 Note that the request does not contain the `actor.content` field, so the login will default to `visible`.
+Though, if
+the user was previously invisible, the user will now be online but invisible again, to preserve the visibility status.
+To change to visible, we'll call the `status` api below.

 Next, call the WS `status` api: